 Maintaining the DIY spirit by the apertus° pioneers we still share our designs and ideas with the community, but instead of individual garage-solutions we now distribute professional 3D CAD drawings of our parts that can be manufactured at a local fab lab or by a professional manufacturing facility.

-In Fall 2012 the new apertus° Logo has been unveiled.
-It was designed by Nathan Clark and Pete Flanagan and is the first forerunner of the entire new apertus° identity.
+In Fall 2012 the apertus° Logo has been unveiled.
+It was designed by Nathan Clark and Pete Flanagan and is part of the apertus° identity.